georgehgfonseca/itc2021/README.md

 ### Compiling the code

 This project now uses [gradle](http://gradle.org "Gradle").
 It simplifies compiling the code with its dependencies.
-Just run:
+Make sure you have access to Gurobi's Java library and just run:

-- gradle build
+- ``gradle build``

-The jar file (``itc2021.jar``) will be generated.
+The jar file ``itc2021.jar`` will be generated.

 ### Usage examples: